Transactions

 DateTime |

-Time of the last transaction lifetime extension.
+Time when the transaction's TTL was last extended.
 May be missing for some system transactions. | No |

 parent_id |